Einstossflammenwerfer 46

-The Einstossflammenwerfer 46 was a hand held single shot flamethrower designed in Germany during the second half of World War II and introduced in 1944; it was engineered to be both cheap and easily mass-produced.
+The Einstossflammenwerfer 46 was a handheld single shot flamethrower designed in Germany during the second half of World War II and introduced in 1944; it was engineered to be both cheap and easily mass-produced, falling into the category of throwaway flamethrower.
 The disposable weapon fired a half-second burst of flame of up to 27 m.

 It was issued to the Volkssturm or the Werwolf movement, but also used by the Fallschirmjäger (German paratroopers).